tdewolff/canvas/README.md

 * Optimize/minify paths from and to SVG
 * Optimize paths by replacing Quad/Cube/Arc to line if they are linear (eg. p0=p1=p2 for cubic Bezier)
 * Optimize paths by removing the last Line if followed by Close
+* Approximate Beziérs by arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (check)
+* Approximate arcs by Beziérs given a tolerance for use in the rasterizer

 ## Paths
 A large deal of this library implements functionality for building paths.
 Any path can be constructed from a few basic operations, see below.
 The successive commands start from the current pen position (from the previous command's end point) and are draw towards a new end point.
 A path can consist of multiple path segments (multiple MoveTos), but be aware that overlapping paths will cancel each other.